Go to navigation links

 • 6-10mm as standard - available 30mm+ to supply matched sets of handleless doors

-Solid lumber lippings as closely matched for colour as possible can be applied before the panels are faced with veneer.
+Solid lumber lippings as closely matched for colour as available can be applied before the panels are calibrated and faced with veneer.
 This gives the impression that the panel is made from a solid piece of lumber, while taking advantage of the fact that the panels are an engineered, veneered panel.
 This also gives the opportunity to specify a bookmatched set of panels with solid wood lippings.

 The edging will be unseen from the face, resulting in a more robust finish, and allows you to mould a profile along the edged of the face (e.g. chamfer), or to apply a decorative groove along the edge without risking exposing the core material.
 30mm lippings allow a handleless door profile to machined into the edge in doors of minimum thickness 22mm